tjmahr/tristan/README.md

 Overview of helpers
 -------------------

 `augment_posterior_predict()` and `augment_posterior_linpred()` generate new data predictions and fitted means for new datasets using RStanARM's `posterior_predict()` and `posterior_linpred()`.
-The RStanARM functions return giant matrices of predicted values, but these functions return a long data-frame of predicted values along with the values of the predictor variables.
+The RStanARM functions return giant matrices of predicted values, but these functions return a long dataframe of predicted values along with the values of the predictor variables.
 The name *augment* follows the convention of the broom package where `augment()` refers to augmenting a data-set with model predictions.

+The `ggs()` function in the ggmcmc package produces a tidy dataframe of MCMC samples.
+That function doesn't return the original parameter names for RStanARM models. `ggs_rstanarm()` rectifies this problem.

 Example
 -------